Book Circle & Retreats

 What to Expect

 In each monthly online session, we delve into a different theme from The Vulnerable Humanitarian, inviting participants to engage in open dialogue and reflection.
-This isn't your typical book club; it's a supportive environment where participants can explore how to apply the book's insights to their personal and professional lives.
+This is a supportive environment where participants can explore how to apply the book's insights to their personal and professional lives.
 Together, we cultivate actionable strategies rooted in anti-oppression, care, and resilience.

 You're welcome to join any session, but attending regularly offers a comprehensive understanding of the book and practical tools for implementation, and brings you into a community that is treading the same path of culture change from the inside out.